vhh-project/vhh_archaivist_headless/vespa-api/README.md

     "image_scale": 2.7778662420382165 // ratio between source PDF and scaled-down image }
 ```
-The boxes contains all term bounding boxes of the original document, that are inside the snippet's confines and the relevant flag indicates wether or not the boxes should be highlighted as relevant to the query.
+The boxes contain all term bounding boxes of the original document, that are inside the snippet's confines and the relevant flag indicates wether or not the boxes should be highlighted as relevant to the query.

 ### Failure
 `504 Timeout`
 Indicates that the vespa index timed out during the forwarded request.
-Can happen for complex queries (hint: tweak the `timeout` variable in [test](vespa_util.py)) or when the vespa index (i.e. baseline application) is unreachable.
+Can happen for complex queries (hint: tweak the `timeout` variable in [vespa_util.py](vespa_util.py)) or when the vespa index (i.e. baseline application) is unreachable.

 # GET /document/\<name\>/page/\<number\>
 Launch search at baseline vespa index (Filter single page).
 This endpoint represents a way to retrieve the full page metadata with relevant term bounding boxes marked.

 ## Request
 Example: `curl hostname:5001/document/SEHEN-UND-HOEREN_1969-02_H40.pdf_OCR/page/18?query=war%20dogs`